 - Acute allergic reactions

-What does a high basophil count mean?
+What does a high count of basophils mean?

 High basophil count can be caused by: